NVlabs/geomapnet/README.md

 3. Activate the environment: `conda activate mapnet_release`.

-4. Note that our code has been tested with PyTorch v0.4.1.
+4. Note that our code has been tested with PyTorch v0.4.1 (the environment.yml file should take care of installing the appropriate version).

 ## Data
 We support the